proycon/python-frog/README.rst

 used.
 A third parameter, a dictionary, can be used to override specific configuration values (same syntax as Frog's ``--override`` option):

-    from __future__ import print_function, unicode_literals #to make this work on Python 2 as well as Python 3

-    import frog

 .. code:: python

     frog = frog.Frog(frog.FrogOptions(parser=False), "/path/to/your/frog.cfg", { "tokenizer.rulesFile": "tokconfig-nld-twitter" })